Cranes Fighting in the Snow

 A Shift in Aesthetic

 The development of Morphit came from a desire to achieve a softer, more organic aesthetic in my work.
 Earlier pieces like Pagoda I and Pagoda II were made from sheet aluminium and have a highly engineered, metallic feel.
-In contrast, Cranes Fighting in the Snow has a more bone-like quality — closer in texture to the pangolin scales that often inspire my practice.
+In contrast, Cranes Fighting in the Snow has a more bone-like quality — closer in texture to the scales of pangolin that inspire my work.

 Exhibition and Recognition